Skip to main content

 • SMO 2: International Education Standards

 The Indonesian Institute of Certified Public Accountants (Institut Akuntan Publik Indonesia – IAPI) is one of four bodies responsible for setting IPD and CPD requirements for accountancy professionals in the jurisdiction.
-IAPI is responsible for administering exams, offering CPD, monitoring CPD, and coordinating with its I&D committee to report members who fail to comply with CPD regulations.
+IAPI is responsible for administering exams for Public Accountants (Auditors), offering CPD, monitoring CPD, and coordinating with its I&D committee to report members who fail to comply with CPD regulations.

-To support the development of its education program, the IAPI reviews the existing curriculum and syllabus on a regular basis to incorporate developments in international standard setting.
+The IAPI reviews the existing curriculum and syllabus on a regular basis and reports that the latest IES requirements are incorporated into the educational programs.
 To support the development of its members, the IAPI facilitates CPD by conducting technical and non-technical workshops, hosting seminars and short courses, and organizing local conferences.
 In addition, the IAPI informs members about various CPD opportunities by posting information on its website and in e-newsletters.
-The IAPI actively supports an initiative to reach an agreement with the IAI and IAMI to develop a common translation of the IESs to achieve efficiency and ensure a common approach to translating the IESs.

 Current Status: Sustain